brendan226/displace/README.md

 # Displace

 A minimal display driver for Windows.
 From here you can pretty much do whatever you want.
 Only thing I wanted to do was figure out what was the bare minimum to get pixels to the screen without allocating everything under the sun.
-Displace is a small Vulkan display layer for any windows appilcation that needs pixels on the screen without the bloat.

 ## Memory footprint

 | State | Working set |